 Minimum configuration is required to use Linkage since it selects the most sensible parameters for the data you provide.
 No scientific background is required to start working and get results.
 Advanced configuration options are also available if you need specific setups.

-Linkage also provides advanced visualization tools, based on the specific features of the statistical modeling.
-Linkage finally allows to export as CSV files the clustering results obtained on your data for further processing.
+Linkage also provides advanced visualization tools to present the uncovered results.
+It also allows you to export as CSV files the clustering results obtained on your data for further processing.